Have you seen papaya ringspot disease?

 Papaya ringspot disease causes distinctive symptoms on papaya (papaw) plants.

-If you suspect papaya ringspot disease and are outside the pest quarantine area call us on 13 25 23.
+If you suspect papaya ringspot disease and are outside the biosecurity zone call us on 13 25 23.

 Papaya ringspot disease (caused by Papaya ringspot virus - type P; PRSV-P) is a devastating pest of papaya/papaw (Carica spp.) that was first found in south-east Queensland in 1991.
 There are 2 papaya ringspot biosecurity zones, (PDF, 768KB) and movement restrictions are used to minimise the spread of the virus.